-Our watercolors only took about 10 minutes to soak into our shells and feel dry to the touch.
-You can skip to Step 3 while you wait for yours to dry!
+Our watercolors took about 10 minutes to soak into our shells and feel dry to the touch.
+You can skip to step 3 while you wait for yours to dry!

 Scallop shells worked great for this project, but you can experiment with other shells you have too.

 We’ll need a way to attach a ribbon to make these into a necklace.

 Drilling holes in delicate shells can be tricky, so I made a simple necklace ring out of a piece of wire (you can use a paperclip or any small round ring you can find).
 I bent the wire into a U-shape and bent the ends slightly so they would face down toward the shell.

 Using craft glue or a hot glue gun, glue the ring onto the back of the seashell.

 Time to create the crystals for our seashell geodes!
 Pour 1-2 tablespoons of rock salt into a small bowl, add 2-4 drops of food coloring (a little goes a long way!), then mix with a spoon.
 Repeat the same process to create as many colors of dyed rock salt as you’d like.
 I found 4-5 different colors gave a nice range to choose from and combine to create our geodes.

 Although I haven’t tried it, you can also use liquid watercolors to dye the rock salt, if you prefer.

 Let the salt absorb the food coloring for about 5-7 minutes before moving on to the next step.

 Glue sprinkled rock salt to the back of your seashell.